jon-hanson/parsecj/README.md

 ## Defining Parsers

+A parser for a language is constructed with the library by translating the production rules comprising the language grammar into parsers, by using the combinators provided by the library.

 ### Combinators

-Typically parsers are defined by composing the predefined combinators provided by the library.
-In rare cases a parser combinator may need to be implemented by operating directly on the input state.

 The `org.javafp.parsecj.Combinators` package provides the following basic combinator parsers: